 How Much of The Cost of Rehab is covered by Blue Cross Blue Shield?

-Blue Cross Blue Shield will cover many treatment programs at different levels.
+Blue Cross Blue Shield plans might cover various treatment programs at different levels.
 Reviewing your policy will provide guidance as to what is covered and what costs will be out of pocket.
 As treatment programs can be very expensive, understanding what is covered can prevent unexpected financial expenses.
 Each policy can have out of pocket expenses that include co-pays, deductibles and maximum daily limits.
 There may also be different coverages based on the type of rehab program selected.

 Can I Pay Above What my Insurance Will Provide to Receive Treatment?

-While each policy, is different most do not cover 100 percent of the treatment costs.
+While each policy is different, most do not cover 100% of the treatment costs.
 Some policies will cover expenses much like other hospital stays.
 Others will provide less coverage depending on the policy that was selected.
 Understanding out-of-pocket expenses ahead of time is best.
 Reviewing the policy with the treatment provider will provide a clear picture of how much it will cost above the insurance coverage.
-Treatment centers often offer payment plans, accept credit cards and can offer financial assistance for those in need.
+Treatment centers often offer payment plans, accept credit cards, and can offer financial assistance for those in need.

 Inpatient Addiction Treatment vs. Outpatient Treatment